Trish Shishikura has been pursuing her Communication Arts degree in Miriam College.

-She was awarded the Ophelia Dimalanta Award, dubbed Thomasian Poet of the Year in the 27th
+She was awarded the Ophelia Dimalanta Award, dubbed Thomasian Poet of the Year

 To have realized that birds can only hold so much,